thesadru/disnake/docs/ext/commands/commands.rst

 parameter for the function.
 This works by checking if the string is a mention, an ID, a nickname, a username + discriminator, or just a regular username.
 The default set of converters have been written to be as easy to use as possible.

-A lot of disnake models work out of the gate as a parameter:
+A lot of disnake models work ot of the gate as a parameter:

 - :class:`Object` (since v2.0)
 - :class:`Member`